This Is Who I Am

 With a plan sorted, I began working on the site, but it needed a name.
 So, I used the name of the story: The Unfinished City.
 I purchased the domain name and began uploading photos, stories and videos.

-It was while I was going through the literally thousands of photographs, that I have amassed, that I had the realisation that I could publish the story as a book, if I added a selection of photographs to accompany the narrative.
-It took a while to find a website, that I liked and wouldn't cost a small fortune, but I finally found one.
+It was while going through the literally thousands of photographs that I have amassed, that I had the realisation that I could publish the story as a book, if I added a selection of photographs to accompany the narrative.
+It took a while to create this website, but I finally got it up and running.

 Since then I have spent a great deal of time in and around London, gradually unearthing more of its secrets.

-This isn't a lie, or untruth, but 98% of all of the photographs, on this website, were taken with my Samsung smartphone.
-Beginning with a Samsung Galaxy S5 and, currently, a Samsung Galaxy S8
+This isn't a lie, or untruth, but 99% of all of the photographs, on this website, were taken with my Samsung smartphone.
+Beginning with a Samsung Galaxy S5 and then switching to a Samsung Galaxy S8, in 2017.
+In 2024 I began using a Samsung Galaxy S20 FE.

-The other 2% were taken with my Samsung digital compact camera.
+The other 1% were taken with my Samsung digital compact camera, which I no longer use.

 The photographs obviously come out well, as:

-• I also had a request from a lady, in America, that wished to use one of photographs (below).
-Again, I said, 'yes'.
+• I also had a request from a lady, in the United States of America, that wished to use one of photographs (below).
+Again, I said, "yes".

 I hope that you enjoy my site and I welcome all feedback, both good and bad.